zommiommy/quantum_research/README.md

 O(|E|log(|V|))
 O(|E| + |V|log(|V|))

-### Faster Algorithms but not usable for our goals:
+### Faster Algorithms
+I don't think those are usable for our problem.

 Theoretically doable in O(|E|) which is a derivate of the Boruvka algorithm https://dl.acm.org/citation.cfm?doid=201019.201022